TFCindy/plsql-window-functions-munezero-cindy/README.md

 ORDER BY region, revenue_rank;

 ```
+Query Results Analysis:

+-Jane Smith (Kigali) is the top customer with 45,000 RWF revenue

+-John Doe (Kigali) ranks second with 25,000 RWF, sharing the same revenue as Sarah Williams (South) but ranked differently due to regional partitioning

+-Michael Brown (East) and Robert Johnson (North) are the sole top performers in their regions
 Interpretation: The analysis reveals Jane Smith as Kigali's top revenue generator with 45,000 RWF, while other regions have single dominant customers.
 The different ranking methods (RANK vs DENSE_RANK) show how tied scores are handled, providing flexibility in performance evaluation across regions.

 ### 2. Aggregate Functions